osmondli/osmondli.github.io/index.md

 ### Linkedln

 You are welcome to connect with me through Linkedln.
-For more details see (https://www.linkedin.com/in/osmond-li-b821325/).
+For more details see [Linkedln] (https://www.linkedin.com/in/osmond-li-b821325/).

 ### Facebook

 You are welcome to connect with me through Facebook.
-For more details see (https://www.facebook.com/osmond.li.52).
+For more details see [Facebook] (https://www.facebook.com/osmond.li.52).

 ### Support or Contact